Don’t Mix Insurance Advice With Investment Advice

 The reason this is true is because the risks, costs, and outcomes are known and fairly predictable.
 Because the action steps are uncomplicated, the conflicts of interest resulting from the advisor receiving a commission are manageable and acceptable.

-You can do your own research, apply business common sense, and make a reasonably intelligent decision.
+You can do your own research, apply business common sense, and make a reasonably intelligent decision on personal finance issues.

 Get This Article Sent to Your Inbox as a PDF…